abigail titian-manson

 Lauren Dean - Communications Specialist

-Lauren has recently started contracting with Ha’oom as the communications specialist.
+Lauren has worked with Ha’oom since 2020, heading up the communications department.
 She brings over a decade of business, marketing, and communication experience and holds a Bachelor of Business Administration degree as her foundation.
 Lauren is passionate about empowering Indigenous people to share their stories, culture, and knowledge with the world.
-Lauren lives in Courtenay and is a member of the Métis Nation of British Columbia.
-She spends her free time connecting to the forest and the ocean with her dog, Lemon.
+Lauren lives in Courtenay and is a citizen of the Métis Nation of British Columbia.

 Saul Milne, PHD, Strategic Advisor

-Saul is a Xwchíyò:m (Cheam First Nation) member and has worked with the Five Nations for 2.5 years, most recently as a strategic advisor and consultant with Ha’oom.
-A PhD candidate at the University of Victoria in the Department of Geography, Saul splits his time between Musqueam/Squamish/Tsleil-Waututh Solh Temexw (Vancouver) and the Tla-o-qui-aht ha-ha-huułi.
-His PhD research focuses on Tla-o-qui-aht knowledge systems and fisheries governance.
+Saul is a Xwchíyò:m (Cheam First Nation) member and has worked with the five Nations since 2018, most recently as a strategic advisor and consultant with Ha’oom.
+A PhD from the University of Victoria in the Department of Geography, Saul splits his time between Musqueam/Squamish/Tsleil-Waututh Solh Temexw (Vancouver) and the Tla-o-qui-aht ha-ha-huułi.
+His PhD research focused on Tla-o-qui-aht knowledge systems and fisheries governance.
 Saul is a huge Vancouver Canucks fan, and is the 4th generation of his family to work in Nuu-chah-nulth-aht ha-ha-huułi.

 Tessa Saxby-Jones - Program manager (MATERNITY LEAVE)